ustcljb/ml-ds/README.md

 ## Technique
 1. What are the advantages of batch normalization?
    - It can accelarate the training process.
+Larger learning rate could be used.
    - It also has some regularizing effect by including some noise.
+So dropout may not be necessary.
 2. What are hyperparameters for **transfer learning**?
    - How many layers to keep, how many layers to add, how many to freeze.
    - If the new dataset is very small, it’s better to train only the final layers of the network to avoid overfitting, keeping all other layers fixed.